kraken-hpc/kraken/README.md

+# NEW!
+Want to give it a spin?

+Look under `examples/vbox` for instructions to deploy a virtual Kraken cluster with a single command.
+See the `examples/vbox/README.md`.

 # What is Kraken?

 Kraken is a distributed state engine that can maintain state across a large set of computers.
 It was designed to provide full-lifecycle maintenance of HPC compute clusters, from cold boot to ongoing system state maintenance and automation.